-Purchasing real estate is the most serious financial decision some will ever encounter.
-Whether it's a main residence, an additional vacation home or a rental fixer upper, purchasing real property is a complex financial transaction that requires multiple people working in concert to see it through.
+Purchasing a home is the biggest transaction some may ever encounter.
+It doesn't matter if a main residence, an additional vacation property or an investment, purchasing real property is a detailed financial transaction that requires multiple parties to pull it all off.

-So, what party makes sure the value of the real estate is consistent with the purchase price?
-In comes the appraiser.
+So, who makes sure the value of the property is consistent with the amount being paid?
+This is where the appraiser comes in.
 We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Hiland Appraisals, LLC will ensure, you as an interested party, are informed.

-Our first responsibility at Hiland Appraisals, LLC is to inspect the property to determine its true status.
-We must see features hands on, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly are present and are in the condition a reasonable buyer would expect them to be.
-The inspection often includes a sketch of the house, ensuring the square footage is correct and conveying the layout of the property.
+To ascertain an accurate status of the property, it's our responsibility to first perform a thorough inspection.
+We must physically see aspects of the property, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really exist and are in the condition a reasonable buyer would expect them to be.
+To ensure the stated square footage is accurate and describe the layout of the property, the inspection often requires creating a sketch of the floorplan.
 Most importantly, the appraiser identifies any obvious amenities - or defects - that would affect the value of the property.

-Once the site has been inspected, we use two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Back at the office, we use two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

-Here, we use information on local construction costs, labor rates and other elements to determine how much it would cost to construct a property comparable to the one being appraised.
-This value often sets the upper limit on what a property would sell for.
-The cost approach is also the least used predictor of value.
+This is where the appraiser pulls information on local construction costs, the cost of labor and other elements to derive how much it would cost to replace the property being appraised.
+This estimate usually sets the upper limit on what a property would sell for.
+The cost approach is also the least used method.

 Analyzing Comparable Sales

-Appraisers can tell you a lot about the subdivisions in which they work.
-They innately understand the value of certain features to the homeowners of that area.
-Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the home being appraised.
-Using knowledge of the value of certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they more accurately portray the features of subject.
+Appraisers get to know the communities in which they appraise.
+They thoroughly understand the value of particular features to the residents of that area.
+Then, the appraiser researches recent transactions in the area and finds properties which are 'comparable' to the real estate at hand.
+Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.

-In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-When it comes to associating a value with features of homes in Lansing and Ashe, Hiland Appraisals, LLC is second to none.
-The sales comparison approach to value is usually given the most weight when an appraisal is for a home sale.
+An opinion of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
+When it comes to knowing the true worth of features of homes in Lansing and Ashe, Hiland Appraisals, LLC can't be beat.
+This approach to value is most often given the most importance when an appraisal is for a home sale.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - the appraiser may use a third approach to value.
-In this situation, the amount of revenue the real estate yields is taken into consideration along with other rents in the area for comparable properties to give an indicator of the current value.
+In the case of income producing properties - rental houses for example - we may use a third approach to value.
+In this situation, the amount of income the property produces is factored in with other rents in the area for comparable properties to determine the current value.

-Examining the data from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
-It is important to note that while this amount is probably the strongest indication of what a house is worth, it may not be the final sales price.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-Here's what it all boils down to, an appraiser from Hiland Appraisals, LLC will help you get the most accurate property value, so you can make wise real estate decisions.
+Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
+It is important to note that while this amount is probably the most reliable indication of what a property is worth, it may not be the final sales price.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
+The bottom line is, an appraiser from Hiland Appraisals, LLC will help you get the most fair and balanced property value, so you can make the most informed real estate decisions.